Pawapuri: Tourism

 In 2003, the President of India Dr. APJ Abdul Kalam came on a three-day visit to Bihar, when he visited the Jain temples of Pawapuri and took stock of the possible development works here.
 Kalam was mesmerized by the beauty of the water temple here.
 Had gone, and also drew attention towards the development of Jain pilgrimages Had done.

-Apart from the water temple, there is the old Samhosharan, which is situated near the water temple.
-Its artefacts are also fascinating, and sitting here gives a feeling of peace to the mind.
+Apart from the water temple, there is the old Samhosharan, which can be seen near the water temple.
+Its artefacts are also fascinating, and sitting here gives a feeling of serenity.
 The artefacts of this temple are also made by carstones, which are adorable.

 Culture

 Apart from the Jain temple in Pawapuri, many temples related to Hindu culture are also famous here and have their own importance.
 Ghosranwa village is situated at a distance of 5 kilometres from Pawapuri, which is part of the geographical area of Pawapuri.
 Maa Ashapuri Temple is located here, whose glory is famous from Nalanda district to entire Bihar.
 Thousands of devotees come here every year to visit.
 There is a tradition of sacrificing goats after the wishes are fulfilled, which is considered to be so in Nalanda district.
 The wish of every devotee who wishes here is fulfilled by Asha Maharani Completes.This 1000-year-old temple holds special significance even during Navratri.
 Entry of women is prohibited inside this temple for 9 days during Navratri.